McDonough Gymnasium: Georgetown Hoyas

 Before McDonough opened, the Georgetown Hoyas men's basketball team had played its home games in an on-campus facility only from the 1914-15 season through the 1926-27 season, when the Hoyas played at Ryan Gymnasium.
 McDonough's opening allowed the Georgetown men's team to move back on campus, and it was the home court of the Hoyas for 30 seasons, from 1951-52 through 1980-81.
 Play at McDonough began with a 57–50 loss to Fordham on December 7, 1951 – the day before McDonough's official opening – but the team went on to post an 11–1 home record in McDonough's inaugural season.
 The Hoyas had a .500 or better home record in 29 of their 30 seasons at McDonough.

-McDonough hosted a semifinal game of the Division I men's basketball ECAC South Region tournament, organized by the Eastern College Athletic Conference (ECAC), in both 1977 and 1978.
+McDonough hosted a semifinal game of the NCAA Division I men's basketball ECAC South Region tournament, organized by the Eastern College Athletic Conference (ECAC), in both 1977 and 1978.